 Firstly, all businesses of whatever size are required to keep financial records.
 They do this for a number of reasons.
 Statutory filing at Companies House.
 To allow the calculation of HMRC taxes.
 And to report back to external investors and providers of finance such as banks.

 The numbers are, however, of most use to the business owner or management team that is charged with actually running the business.

 A study of variances from budget either positive or negative should be thoroughly investigated and corrective action taken if necessary.
-Comparatives are looking at figures for an earlier time period such as the previous month or the same month last year.
+Comparatives are looking at figures for an earlier time period.
+Such as the previous month or the same month last year.
 Again significant variances should be thoroughly investigated.
 Simple ratios give a powerful insight into the underlying figures.
-Gross profit percentage is a key indicator for many businesses and is simply gross profit divided by total sales, a falling gross profit percentage is a cause for concern.
+Gross profit percentage is a key indicator for many businesses and is simply gross profit divided by total sales.
+A falling gross profit percentage is a cause for concern.

-So what looks good?
-In my opinion there should be a number of daily and monthly kpi’s, monthly budget and comparative analysis, cashflow forecasting and a detailed explanation of any variances and what action has been taken to bring matters back into line.
-The accounting system needs to produce reliable information in a timely manner and this is becoming increasingly easy with modern software packages.
+In my opinion there should be a number of daily and monthly KPIs.
+Monthly budget and comparative analysis, cashflow forecasting and a detailed explanation of any variances and what action has been taken to bring matters back into line.
+The accounting system needs to produce reliable information in a timely manner.
+This is becoming increasingly easy with modern software packages.

 Graham Matthews is a business coach with Pro-actions covering Oxfordshire and Gloucestershire.
 For a free chat with Graham or one of the other coaches about your numbers or other business issues please contact us today.